twbs/bootstrap/docs/migration.md

 - Renamed `.table-condensed` to `.table-sm` for consistency.
 - Added a new `.table-inverse` option.
 - Added a new `.table-reflow` option.
-- Added table header modifers: `.thead-default` and `.thead-inverse`
+- Added table header modifiers: `.thead-default` and `.thead-inverse`

 ### Forms